agi-now/scenarios/DM-scenarios/turn_on_the_led.md

 ## Interaction
 *User*: Turn on the LED
+*Agent*: act.interact_with(Button,"press")

-*Result*: LED turns on because the agent pressed the button.
+::: LED turns on because the agent pressed the button.

+::: Some notes here:

+::: - "press" is a concept associated with provoking the event "press" to a button
+::: - Besides several things, Agent knows that wire conections have the property of transmitting pin values